joey-carlson/sis-engine/docs/DATA_CONTRACT_story_vs_system_v0.1.md

 - Does it feed engine calculations?
 - Is it needed for deterministic replay?
 - Would changing it alter future generation?
-- Does it require understanding SPAR's implementation?
+- Does it require understanding SiS's implementation?

 If a field serves both, store in ledger but choose appropriate lens for each export type.